Discover a different history

 West Coast Wilderness Railway

-Step back in history onboard a steam train and journey through pristine wilderness, learning tales of West Coast resilience and ingenuity.
+Step back in history and journey through pristine wilderness onboard a heritage train, learning tales of West Coast resilience and ingenuity.
 There are several journeys to select from, with Queenstown departures resuming from 22 September.

 Cruise through World Heritage Wilderness